 For a gastronomic feast, be sure to buy some of the fresh fish you will see being landed there to cook on your barbecue at home.

-by taking the funicular to the church of Santa Luzia.
-If you do not suffer from vertigo, climb the dome and look out from the very very top
+By taking the funicular to the church of Santa Luzia, climb the dome and look out from the very very top

 Take the car ferry from Vila Nova de Cerveira to Goyan in Galicia, Spain.
 This little ferry drifts across the water every 30 minutes and is a fun way to reach this delightful corner of Spain, which boasts some splendid beaches and superb seafood restaurants.